 Section 1 – Executive Officer Elections

-Executive Officers shall be elected in the spring general election by a popular vote of the student body administered no earlier than the first (1st) of March and no later than the () of .
+Executive Officers shall be elected in the spring general election by a popular vote of the student body administered no earlier than the first (1st) of March and no later than the thirtieth (30thth) of March.

 Registration for Executive Officer candidacy shall be a week-long process starting no more than five (5) weeks before and concluding no less than three (3) weeks prior to the spring general election.

+Executive officer elections shall be administered by the OSA and facilitated by the ASGJ in conjunction with the ASG advisor.

 Executive Officers shall be sworn in by the Chancellor or the Chancellor’s designee no earlier than five (5) business days prior to, and no later than the day before Dead Day of the spring semester.

 In the case of vacancies in the Office of Vice President, Treasurer, or Secretary, those positions shall be filled by an emergency general election by a popular vote of the student body.
 This election shall be held no later than twenty-five (25) business days after the seat is vacated and coordinated by the ASGJ in conjunction with the OSA.
 Registration for candidacy in an emergency election shall be a week-long process concluding no more than two (2) weeks before the emergency general election.
-No emergency election shall be held within two (2) weeks of the spring general election.
+No emergency election shall be held within two (2) weeks of the conclusion of the spring general election.

 Section 2 – Senate Elections